EasyAndComplex/open-webui/README.md

 ### Offline Mode

-If you are running FiatLux AI in an offline environment, you can set the `HF_HUB_OFFLINE` environment variable to `1` to prevent attempts to download models from the internet.
+If you are running Avaneidi AI in an offline environment, you can set the `HF_HUB_OFFLINE` environment variable to `1` to prevent attempts to download models from the internet.

 ```bash
 export HF_HUB_OFFLINE=1